“Soul is about authenticity. Soul is about finding the things in your life that are real and pure.” ― John Legend

 I discovered that my true calling was actually to be of support in helping others to aCHIeve their personal goals…which led to leaving the corporate world and creating a personal success coaching practice.

-My greatest joy is supporting my clients to learn how to create their own Strategic Attraction Plan to attract people who encourage authenticity in their relationships…whether friends, co-workers, team members and/or co-workers/ team members who also become friends.
+My greatest joy is supporting my clients to learn how to create their own Strategic Attraction Plan to attract people who encourage authenticity and alignment in their relationships…whether friends, co-workers, team members and/or co-workers/ team members who also become friends.